-- For comfort any child wearing a pull up or nappy will be changed before sleeping.
-Children will be asked to try to go to the toilet before sleeping.
+- For comfort any child wearing a pull up or nappy will be checked before sleeping where possible.
+Children will be asked if they need to go to the toilet before sleeping.

 - Protecting the child from biting insects and disturbance from animals.